Stevr0/Ultimate-Dungeon/ROADMAP.md

 A **step-by-step, logical build order** for the first playable vertical slice of *Ultimate Dungeon*.

-Goal of the first slice:
+**Goal of the first slice:**
 - Host can start the game
 - Clients can join
 - Players spawn in a small “Crater Village” test area
 - Ultima Online–style click-to-move works
 - Targeting + interaction + visual feedback exists
+- Player stats / vitals / skills are visible and authoritative
-- Combat can be added without rewriting foundations
+- Combat can be added **without rewriting foundations**

 ---